TayyubaK/SQL-Project/README.md

     * extract necessary information from the tables
         * starting_with_questions.md
         * starting_with_data.md
-    * QA queries and the result set
+    * QA the result set
         * QA.md

 ## Process